 By default the binaries for supporting R5 are included in the Firely Server distribution (since Firely Server (Vonk) 3.3.0).
-But also by default these binaries are not loaded.
+By default these binaries are not loaded.
 See the PipelineOptions in appsettings.default, where Vonk.Fhir.R5 is commented out.

-Re-enable these in your appsettings.instance and you are good to go.
+Re-enable these in your appsettings.instance.